cirosantilli/jekyll-cheat/index.md

 The best possibility without manual pre push pre processing seems to be to:

 - `markdown: kramdown` on the `_config.yml`
-- MathJax javascript on the header
+- MathJax Javascript on the header

-We am yet to find a server side option (MathML or images), specially one that will run on Github Pages.
+We am yet to find a server side option (MathML or images), specially one that will run on GitHub Pages.

 Inline $$x^2$$ math.